rordi/shitmyreviewerssay-data-set/README.md

 Labelling was performed by Dietrich Rordorf, 2023 as part of a Master's thesis at the University of Applied Sciences Northwestern Switzerland (FHNW).

+A somewhat related data set can be found in: https://github.com/PrabhatkrBharti/ConstructPeer